meetpatel1111/one-click-k8s-deployment-azure/Documents/GITHUBACTIONS_DETAILED.md

 ---

-## 12. Conclusion
+## 13. Conclusion

 GitHub Actions in this repository provides the glue that binds Terraform and Kubernetes into a cohesive pipeline.
-It enables developers to deploy infrastructure, applications, and even run security scans with a single click.
+It enables developers to deploy infrastructure, applications, delete workloads, and even run stress tests with a single click.
 By using parameter-driven design, the workflows remain flexible and reusable.
 Safety features like conditionals, dry runs, and confirmations protect against mistakes.